 Section1 of the MFMA, Act 56 of 2003 states that the SDBIP should make projections for each month of the revenue to be collected by source and by vote.
 The targets and performance indicators need to be reported on quarterly basis as per MFMA, 2003.
-The 2018/2019 SDBIP of uThukela district municipality was approved.
+The 2019/2020 SDBIP of uThukela district municipality was approved by Council on the 31 May 2019 and is attached as an annexure.